ojr23/labwebsite/content/authors/admin/_index.md

 highlight_name: true
 ---

 Oliver Robinson is a Professor of Neuroscience and Mental Health at the Institute of Cognitive Neuroscience, University College London.
 His primary focus is anxiety across adaptive and pathological states.
-He uses, among other things, computational psychiatry, neuroimaging and psychopharmacology
+He uses, among other things, computational psychiatry, neuroimaging and psychopharmacology.
+You can find a list of his papers on <a href="[https://feature-tour.netlify.app/](https://pubmed.ncbi.nlm.nih.gov/?term=Robinson%20OJ%20OR%2010.1093%2Fscan%2Fnsw088%20NOT%20%22Curtin%20University%22%20NOT%20%22Pregnancy%22%20NOT%20%22duck%22%20NOT%20%22turtle%22%20NOT%20%22Cornell%22&page=2)" target="_blank" rel="noopener noreferrer">pubmed</a>
 {style="text-align: justify;"}